ivoleitao/stash/README.md

 // Import the test package
 import 'package:test/test.dart';

-void main() async {
+// Primitive test context, to be used for the primitive tests class DefaultContext extends TestContext<CustomStore> {
+  DefaultContext(ValueGenerator generator,
+      {dynamic Function(Map<String, dynamic>) fromEncodable})
+      : super(generator, fromEncodable: fromEncodable);

-  // Optionally provide a implementation of the function that creates a store,
+  // Provide a implementation of the function that creates a store,
-  // you can use the exported function `newMemoryStore` instead Future<CustomStore> newStore(
-      {dynamic Function(Map<String, dynamic>) fromEncodable}) {
+  @override
+  Future<DiskStore> newStore() {
     ...
   }

-  // Optionally provide a implementation of the function that creates a custom cache,
+  // Optionally provide a implementation of the function that creates a custom cache DefaultCache newCache(T store,
-  // you can use the exported function `newDefaultCache` instead CustomCache newCache<T extends CacheStore>(T store,
       {String name,
       ExpiryPolicy expiryPolicy,
       KeySampler sampler,